ocrmypdf/OCRmyPDF/README.rst

 -  Processes pages in parallel when more than one CPU core is available
 -  Uses `Tesseract OCR <https://github.com/tesseract-ocr/tesseract>`_ engine
--  Supports the `39 languages <https://code.google.com/p/tesseract-ocr/downloads/list>`_ recognized by Tesseract
+-  Supports more than `100 languages <https://github.com/tesseract-ocr/tessdata>`_ recognized by Tesseract
 -  Battle-tested on thousands of PDFs, a test suite and continuous integration

 For details: please consult the `release notes <RELEASE_NOTES.rst>`_.